Freddie Glenn

 Freddie Lee Glenn (born January 6, 1957) is an American spree killer.
 Along with his accomplices, Michael Corbett and Larry Dunn, Glenn was responsible for three murders in and around Colorado Springs, Colorado in 1975.
-Glenn and Corbett were found guilty of murdering three people.
-Glenn's most notable victim was Karen Grammer, the younger sister of actor Kelsey Grammer.
+Glenn's most notable victim of the crime was Karen Grammer, the younger sister of actor Kelsey Grammer.

-In recent years, Glenn's role in the murders has been disputed.
-Glenn said he never personally killed anyone, albeit he admitted to being an accomplice to the murders.
-He said he drove Corbett and Dunn during the crime spree, thus making him an active participant in all of the robberies and kidnappings they committed, and was present for the murder of Karen Grammer.
-However, he denied raping or personally killing Grammer.
-This version of events was supported by statements made by Corbett before he died in prison in 2019.
-Corbett took sole responsibility for the murders of Daniel Van Lone and Winfred Profitt and said Larry Dunn had murdered Karen Grammer.
+In recent years, Glenn has disputed his role in the murders, claiming that he never personally killed anyone, although he admitted to being an accomplice to the murders.
+He claimed that he drove Corbett and Dunn during the crime spree, thus making him an active participant in all the robberies and kidnappings they committed, and was present for the murder of Karen Grammer.
+He denied raping or personally killing Grammer.
+Corbett offered this version of events in statements made before he died in prison in 2019.
+Corbett took sole responsibility for the murders of Daniel Van Lone and Winfred Profitt and claimed that Larry Dunn had murdered Karen Grammer.
 Dunn had received full immunity in exchange for testifying against Glenn and Corbett.
 He later committed other crimes and died in prison in Louisiana in 2015.

 At the time, Glenn rejected a plea offer for a 10-year sentence in exchange for testimony against Corbett.
-Glenn later said he rejected it since he was terrified of Corbett, who was linked to two other murders, and feared reprisals that could result from him being branded a snitch.
+Glenn later claimed he rejected it because he was terrified of Corbett, who was linked to two other murders, and feared reprisals that could result from him being branded a snitch.